streambox2024/streambox/serverless/README.md

 * Model-allowed Maximum Batch Size (i.e., the inference server will schedule the batched input once a certain number of inputs are collected)
 * Batching Timewindow (i.e., the longest time period the inference server will wait for inputs to form a batch)

+And it support multi-tenancy, which means it can serve multiple requests from different users at the same time, with NVIDIA MPS as isolation.

 ## Contents

 ```txt